-Initial Distribution System Evaluation (IDSE): An important part of the Stage 2 Disinfection Byproducts Rule (DBPR); the IDSE is a one-time study conducted by water systems to identify distribution system locations with high concentrations of trihalomethanes (THMs) and haloacetic acids (HAAs).
+Initial Distribution System Evaluation (IDSE): An important part of the Stage 2 Disinfection Byproducts Rule (DBPR).
+The IDSE is a one-time study conducted by water systems to identify distribution system locations with high concentrations of trihalomethanes (THMs) and haloacetic acids (HAAs).
 Water systems will use results from the IDSE, in conjunction with their Stage 1 DBPR compliance monitoring data, to select compliance monitoring locations for the Stage 2 DBPR.

-parts per million (ppm) or milligrams per Liter (mg/L) - one part by weight of analyte to 1 million parts by weight of the water sample.
+Parts per million (ppm) or Milligrams per liter (mg/L): One part by weight of analyte to 1 million parts by weight of the water sample.

-parts per billion (ppb) or micrograms per Liter (μ g/L) - one part by weight of analyte to 1 billion parts by weight of the water sample.
+Parts per billion (ppb) or Micrograms per liter ( $\mu$ g/L): One part by weight of analyte to 1 billion parts by weight of the water sample.

-picocurie per Liter (pCi/L) - measure of the radioactivity in water.
+Picocurie per liter (pCi/L): Measure of the radioactivity in water.

-Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
+Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum Residual Disinfectant Level Goal or MRDLG:

-The level of a drinking water disinfectant below which there is no known or expected risk to health
+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.

-Contaminant - Any physical, chemical, biological or radiological substance in the water.
+Contaminant: Any physical, chemical, biological or radiological substance in the water.

-Violation - A violation occurs when detected limits are greater than theMaximum Contaminant Levels or Action Levels set by the EPA
+Violation: Violations occur when detected limits are greater than Maximum Contaminant Levels or Action Levels set by the EPA.

-90th Percentile - The analytical result that is greater than or equal to 90% of the results
+90th Percentile: The analytical result that is greater than or equal to 90% of the results.

-This report shows the results of our monitoring for the period of January 1 to December 31, 2007.
+This report shows the results of our monitoring for the period of January 1 to December 31, 2009.
 Federal and state regulations allow us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, may be more than one year old.
 The Environmental Protection Agency (EPA) requires monitoring of over 80 drinking water contaminants.
 Those contaminants listed in the table below are the only contaminants detected in your drinking water.